 The best way to begin the process is by contacting the Office of Admission:

-- Please call (513) 861-7700, send an e-mail to firstname.lastname@example.org, or visit us in person in the Main Building, Room 181, at 3520 Central Parkway, Cincinnati, Ohio, 45223.
+- Please call (513) 861-7700, send e-mail to firstname.lastname@example.org, or visit in person at 3520 Central Parkway, Cincinnati, Ohio, 45223.

 - Please call (513) 217-3700, send an e-mail to email@example.com, or visit in person at 1 North Main Street, Middletown, Ohio, 45042.